Comprehensive S.W.O.T Analysis of Yamaha

 4. Threats to Yamaha

 Rivalry: There is a lot of competition in this market.
-In most countries, there are national companies who have a substantial market share, and Yamaha requires either price penetration or good marketing to compete.
+In most countries, there are national companies that have a substantial market share, and Yamaha requires either price penetration or good marketing to compete.
 However, competition has an impact on the company’s top and bottom lines at all times.

 Lack of Promotion: As we can see, Yamaha sales are declining, due to a lack of advertising and good brand positioning.
 Yamaha’s brand recall is much lower than that of its competitors, which has harmed the brand’s brand equity, recall, and overall sales.